What’s the True Meaning of “I and My Father Are One” in John 10:30?

 By Xie Wen, Japan

-Sister Song opened her Bible and read: “Jesus said to him, Have I been so long time with you, and yet have you not known Me, Philip? he that has seen Me has seen the Father; and how say you then, Show us the Father?
+The Bible says, “Jesus said to him, Have I been so long time with you, and yet have you not known Me, Philip? he that has seen Me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in Me? the words that I speak to you I speak not of Myself: but the Father that dwells in Me, He does the works” (John 14:9–10).
 The Lord Jesus corrected Philip’s error by saying “he that has seen Me has seen the Father,” and “I am in the Father, and the Father in Me.”
 We can see here that the Father is the Son, and the Son is the Father—They are one.
 The Lord Jesus never said that He and God have a father-son relationship, but instead clearly told people, “I and My Father are one.”
 From these words of the Lord Jesus, we can confirm that He is God Himself, that He was the manifestation of God in the flesh.

 When God incarnates, His Spirit is hidden within the flesh, and that flesh can’t feel it at all, just like we, human beings, can’t feel our own souls within us.
 Before the Lord Jesus started to work and carry out His mission, He was living in a state of normal humanity.
 He had no idea that He was God incarnate because when God’s Spirit inhabits the flesh to work, His work is not supernatural, but is entirely normal.
-It’s just like the Bible says, ‘But of that day and that hour knows no man … neither the Son, but the Father’ (Mark 13:32).
+It’s just like the Bible says, “But of that day and that hour knows no man … neither the Son, but the Father” (Mark 13:32).
 When the Lord Jesus officially took up His position, the Holy Spirit uttered words to personally testify that He was God incarnate, and only then did the Lord Jesus know His true identity and that He had come to do the work of redemption.
 But before He was nailed to the cross, He was just the Son of man, He was Christ.
 That’s why it was natural for Him to pray to the heavenly Father, and He was also praying to God’s Spirit from the stance of His humanity—it was a very natural thing.
 When the Lord Jesus was about to be crucified He also prayed to God the Father, and through this we can see His humility and obedience.

-Sister Gao then took a book out of her bag with “The Scroll Opened by the Lamb” written on the cover.
-She said happily, “There are some passages in this book that really clearly address this question.
-Let’s read them!”
-While saying this, she opened up the book and read out: “When Jesus called God in heaven by the name of Father as He prayed, this was done only from the perspective of a created man, only because the Spirit of God had put on an ordinary and normal flesh and had the exterior cover of a created being.
-Even if within Him was the Spirit of God, His exterior appearance was still that of an ordinary man; in other words, He had become the ‘Son of man’ of which all men, including Jesus Himself, spoke.
+(The Word, Vol. 1.
+The Appearance and Work of God.
+Does the Trinity Exist?).says, “When Jesus called God in heaven by the name of Father as He prayed, this was done only from the perspective of a created man, only because the Spirit of God had put on an ordinary and normal flesh and had the exterior cover of a created being.
+Even if within Him was the Spirit of God, His exterior appearance was still that of a normal man; in other words, He had become the ‘Son of man’ of which all men, including Jesus Himself, spoke.
 Given that He is called the Son of man, He is a person (whether man or woman, in any case one with the exterior shell of a human being) born into a normal family of ordinary people.
-Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a man of creation.
+Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a created man.
 Do you still remember the Lord’s Prayer that Jesus taught you to memorize?
 ‘Our Father in heaven….’
 He asked all man to call God in heaven by the name of Father.
 And since He too called Him Father, He did so from the perspective of one who stands on an equal footing with you all.
 Since you called God in heaven by the name of Father, this shows that Jesus saw Himself to be on equal footing with you, and as a man on earth chosen by God (that is, the Son of God).
-If you call God ‘Father,’ is this not because you are a created being?
+If you call God Father, is this not because you are a created being?
 However great the authority of Jesus on earth, prior to the crucifixion, He was merely a Son of man, governed by the Holy Spirit (that is, God), and one of the earth’s created beings, for He had yet to complete His work.
 Therefore, His calling God in heaven Father was solely His humility and obedience.
-His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He is the Son of the Spirit of God in heaven.
-Rather, it is simply that His perspective is different” (“Does the Trinity Exist?”).
+His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He was the Son of the Spirit of God in heaven.
+Rather, it was simply that His perspective was different”